santogiovanni/GameofGamesImplementation/README.md

 > CoinFlip.java is an extension of PlayGames.java

 ## Guess the Number
+> User inputs range that number is in between
-> Guess the correct number randomly generated
+> User inputs the number to be guessed by computer
+> User inputs number of attempts computer has to guess
+> Computer randomly generates integer within range
+> GuessTheNumber.java is an extension of PlayGames.java

 ## Even and Odd
 > Guess whether the sum of 2 players are even or odd